Discrete Mathematics: an Open IntroductionEdfinity is supported by the National Science Foundation

-Edfinity is free for educators.
-Student access typically costs $17.00/student depending on the choice of course, level of support, scale of adoption, and features included), and may be paid by students directly or by institutions/departments.
+Educator access is free.
+Student access costs \$14 to \$29 per term (depending on the choice of course, level of support, scale of adoption, and features included), and may be paid by students or institutions.
 Bookstores may purchase access codes as described here.
-Write to firstname.lastname@example.org for more details.
+Write to email@example.com for more details.

 This is a multi-student license intended for use during instruction.
 You will be able to manage a section of students and monitor their progress.
 Student access is valid for the duration of the 5 month term.